IntegrierBar/FPComputerGames/Architecture.md

 ### HealthComponent

-TODO do we want this
+Member variables:
+- armor_values
+- max_hp
+- current_hp

+Member functions:
+- take_damage()

+TODO do we want this, or should we just put it in the character2d skripts of PC, slime and boss? // I think we should use HealthComponent in order to keep project more modular (David)

 See [here](https://www.youtube.com/watch?v=74y6zWZfQKk) for an introduction.